Take the First Step Toward Your Welding Career Now!

 Structural welder salaries range depending on what state you’re in, the amount of experience you have, and the industry you’re working in.

-The Bureau of Labor Statistics reports the average annual wage for structural iron and steel workers is $ 61,270 a year, with the top ten percent making more than $98,000.
+The Bureau of Labor Statistics reports the average annual pay for structural welders in 2022 was $64,800 a year, with the top 10 percent earning $100,930.

-For ironworkers, average growth is predicted through 2030.
-There will be 5,400 new jobs opening during that time.
-If you are a certified welder, and are physically capable of doing the work, then you’ll find many job opportunities for yourself.
+If you are a certified welder, and are physically capable of doing the work, then you're likely to find some great job opportunities for yourself.